julianshapiro/velocity/packages/velocity/README.md

 **Documentation**: http://VelocityJS.org

-Velocity is undergoing testing.
+Velocity is undergoing its final stage of testing.
 Full release (including test suite) is scheduled for May 5th.

 Star the repo and check back shortly for updates.